kerwanp/express-boilerplate/README.md

 # Express Starter

-This project is a started node application running with Express and Typescript.
+This project is a simple node app running with Express and Typescript.
 It provides a base application with useful tools and folder architecture.

 ## Setup